freeCodeCamp/freeCodeCamp/guide/english/python/if-elif-else-statements/index.md

 else:
   print ("The number is not even.
 So point checking further.")
 ```
-This was just a simple example for nested if statement.
+This was just a simple example of a nested if statement.
 Please feel free to explore more online.

 While the examples above are simple, you can create complex conditions using <a href='https://guide.freecodecamp.org/python/comparisons' target='_blank' rel='nofollow'>boolean comparisons</a> and <a href='https://guide.freecodecamp.org/python/boolean-operations' target='_blank' rel='nofollow'>boolean operators</a>.

 ***Inline python if-else statement***

-We can also use if-else statements with inline python functions
+We can also use if-else statements with inline python functions.
 The following example should check if the number is greater or equal than 50, if yes return True:

 ```